cmgoffena13/etl-framework/README.md

  - @Downstream BIT - **Required**
 	- This or @Upstream must = 1
 	- Shows addresses that are dependent upon designated address

+## Misc Notes
+A key limitation of the framework is that it requires pipeline information to be hard-coded in your ingestion tool or scripts used in your ingestion tool.
+You can remove this limitation by moving the etl.Pipeline_UI call out of the etl.RunTime_I stored procedure and create pipelines and metadata using just etl.Pipeline_UI upon a deployment.
+Another aspect that would need to change if you make the above change is the watermark increment.
+The next watermark is normally supplied to etl.Pipeline_UI through etl.RunTime_I and it is incremented through etl.RunTime_U.
+Once those aspects are addressed, the result would be a good starting point to design a table-driven process that dynamically creates ingestion pipelines based upon variables and script templates, which I would **highly recommend** if your ingestion tool supports that functionality and you plan for a large data warehouse.